Constructive S4 modal logics with the finite birelational frame property: Soundness

 \section{Soundness}

-In this section we establish the soundness of the logics $\mathsf{CS4}$, $\mathsf{IS4}$, $\mathsf{S4I}$, $\mathsf{GS4}$, and $\mathsf{GS4^c}$, with respect to the corresponding classes of bi-intuitionistic frames.
-Using the soundness results, we also note that these five logics are all distinct and related exactly as shown in \Cref{fig:logics}.
+In this section we establish the soundness of the logics \altterm{def:csf}{$\csf$}, \altterm{def:isf}{$\isf$}, \altterm{def:sfi}{$\sfi$}, \altterm{def:gsf}{$\gsf$}, and \altterm{def:gsfc}{$\gsfc$}, with respect to the corresponding classes of \altterm{bi-preorder}{bi-preorders}.
+Using the soundness results, we also note that these five logics are all distinct and related exactly as shown in \Cref{fig:logs}.

 It will be useful distinguish the following type of frame.
-We call a frame \define{$\ps$-regular} if it is forth--up confluent and infallible.
-Accordingly, a logic is $\ps$-regular if it extends $\mathsf{CS4}$ and contains Axioms \ref{ax:dp} and \ref{ax:null}.
-Essentially, on $\ps$-regular frames, $\ps$ works as one would expect from classical modal logic.
-The only logic we consider that is not $\ps$-regular is $\mathsf{CS4}$.
+We call a frame \altdefine{regular}{$\ps$-regular} if it is \term{forth--up confluent} and \term{infallible}.
+Accordingly, a logic is \altdefine{regularlogic}{$\ps$-regular} if it includes \altterm{def:csf}{$\csf$} and contains Axioms \ref{ax:dp} and \ref{ax:null}.
+Essentially, on \altterm{regular}{$\ps$-regular} frames, the modality $\ps$ works as one would expect from classical modal logic.
+The only logic we consider that is not \altterm{regularlogic}{$\ps$-regular} is \altterm{def:csf}{$\csf$}.

-We first list some formulas that are valid over frame classes that need not be $\ps$-regular.
-Of course the validities of any class of birelational frames are closed under substitution.
+We first list some formulas that are \term{valid} over frame classes that need not be \altterm{regular}{$\ps$-regular}.
+Of course the validities of any class of \altterm{birelational frame}{birelational frames} are closed under substitution.

 \begin{proposition} \leavevmode \begin{enumerate}[label=(\arabic*)]